 Job Responsibilities: Medical assistants are the only allied health professionals specifically trained to work in ambulatory care settings, such as physician offices, clinics, and group practices.
 Duties vary from office to office depending on location, size, specialty, and state law.

 Administrative Duties (may include, but not limited to):

-- Using computer applications
+- Computer applications

 - · Answering telephones

-- · Greeting patients

-- · Updating and filing patient medical records

-- · Coding and filling out insurance forms

 - Scheduling appointments

 - · Arranging for hospital admissions and laboratory services

-- · Handling correspondence, billing, and bookkeeping
+- Handling correspondence, billing, coding insurance forms & medical records

 Clinical Duties (may include, but not limited to):